AlreadyBored/nodejs-assignments/assignments/logging-error-authentication-authorization/assignment.md

 ## Description

-Your task is as following:
+# 1) Logging & Error Handling.

-1) Logging & Error Handling:
+Your task is to implement logging functionality to the already existing REST service.

-to implement logging functionality to the already existing REST service.
+# 2) Authentication and Authorization

-2) Authentication and Authorization: to implement Authentication and Authorization with JWT (Access and Refresh tokens).
+Your task is to implement Authentication and Authorization with JWT (Access and Refresh tokens).
 - User can **signup** new account with personal login & password
 – User can **login** with personal login & password, server returns response with Access token and Refresh token (Refresh token is in advanced scope).
 - **Refresh** token helps to get new pair Access/Refresh tokens (optional)